Bira/octopus-carnival/_drafts/wir-mm2-4e-half-elf.md

 sword, and carry a bunch of throwing daggers.

 The **sword** is a basic melee attack that allows the captain to shift 1 square on a hit.
-Their a basic ranged attack is a thrown **dagger**.
+Their basic ranged attack is a thrown **dagger**.
 A maneuver named **Slash and Dash** (recharge 4+) allows them to make a sword attack, shift 2 squares and throw a dagger.
 Their leaderly move is named **Triggering Slash** (recharge 5+), a sword attack that on a hit allows an ally to shift 1 square and